AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 # Auth Service - Active Context

 ## Current Session Context
-March 3, 2025, 6:06 PM (Europe/Berlin, UTC+1:00)
+March 4, 2025, 7:51 PM (Europe/Berlin, UTC+1:00)

 ## Project Status
 Memory Bank has been initialized for the auth_service project.
 We've created comprehensive documentation covering architecture, code structure, security, and documentation planning.
 We've successfully implemented improvements to the email system, including diagnostic endpoints, enhanced error logging, retry mechanisms, template verification, and configuration validation.
 We've completed the update of the subscription tier system to match new requirements.
 We've also successfully implemented email-based login while maintaining backward compatibility with username-based authentication to ensure a smooth transition.
 We've implemented Stripe integration for the credit system to handle payments and subscriptions.
-Most recently, we've removed the unused SMTP email configuration to simplify the codebase since we exclusively use SendGrid for email delivery.
+We've removed the unused SMTP email configuration to simplify the codebase since we exclusively use SendGrid for email delivery.
+Most recently, we've developed a plan for implementing Google OAuth 2.0 authentication while maintaining compatibility with our existing JWT token system across microservices.

 ## Current Goals
 1. ✅ Complete Memory Bank initialization